 Text version

-This pie chart illustrates the primary global applications of aluminum in 2023.
-The largest share was allocated to the automotive and transportation sector, accounting for 29%.
+This pie chart illustrates the primary global applications of aluminum in 2024.
+The largest share was allocated to the automotive and transportation sectors, accounting for 29%.
 This was followed by construction at 22%, foil and packaging at 16%, electrical engineering and electronics at 12%, machinery and equipment at 8%, consumer goods at 4%, and other applications at 9%.

 Production

 Aluminum is not found in its pure form in nature.
 It is extracted from bauxite ore, which is comprised of 40% to 60% hydrated aluminum oxide, mixed with silica and iron oxide.
-The production process begins with the refining of bauxite to obtain alumina.
-Approximately 4 to 5 tonnes of bauxite ore are required to produce 2 tonnes of alumina.
+The production process refines mined bauxite ore to obtain alumina.
+About 4 to 5 tonnes of bauxite ore are required to produce 2 tonnes of alumina.
 In turn, it takes about 2 tonnes of alumina to yield 1 tonne of aluminum.

-In Canada, there are 10 primary aluminum smelters, with one located in Kitimat, British Columbia, and the other nine situated in Quebec.
+In Canada, there are 10 primary aluminum smelters, with one in Kitimat, British Columbia and the other nine in Quebec.
 An alumina refinery is also in operation in Jonquière, Quebec.
 It is important to note that Canada does not mine bauxite domestically, relying instead on imported bauxite to support its aluminum production.

 Text version

 This map shows the locations of aluminum smelters and the sole alumina refinery in Canada.
-The alumina refinery is situated in Quebec, while there are 10 aluminum smelters across the country—one in Kitimat, British Columbia, and nine in Quebec.
-The largest of these is the Alouette facility in Sept-Îles, Quebec, which boasts an impressive production capacity of 634,000 tonnes per year.
+The alumina refinery is in Quebec, as are 9 of the 10 aluminum smelters.
+The last smelter is in Kitimat, British Columbia.
+The largest smelter is the Alouette facility in Sept-Îles, Quebec, which boasts an impressive production capacity of 632,000 tonnes per year.
 The legend accompanying the map provides details on ownership and annual production levels (in thousands of tonnes) for each facility.

-In 2023, Canada’s primary aluminum production is estimated at 3.3 million tonnes, an increase of 9% from 2022.
-Using mostly hydroelectricity and cutting-edge technologies, Canadian aluminum producers have the lowest carbon footprint among the world’s major producers.
+In 2024, Canada’s primary aluminum production is estimated at 3.3 million tonnes, an increase of 1% from 2023.
+Canadian aluminum producers have the lowest carbon footprint among the world’s major producers because they use mostly hydroelectricity and cutting-edge technologies.

 Text version